By AiW Guest: Judyannet Muchiri.

 Abdulrazak Gurnah was born in Zanzibar.
 Other than Afterlives, his novels include Memory of Departure, Pilgrims Way, Dottie, Paradise (shortlisted for the Booker Prize and the Whitbread Award), Admiring Silence, By the Sea (longlisted for the Booker Prize and shortlisted for the Los Angeles Times Book Award), Desertion (shortlisted for the Commonwealth Writers’ Prize) The Last Gift and Gravel Heart.

 In her review of Afterlives for AiW published yesterday, Judyannet Muchiri’s titular and thematic phrase comes from a central character in the novel, Hamza, who wakes from a dream of “such noise and screams and blood”.
-This is a lament that echoes through the review as one encapsulating the resounding afterlives of colonialism and the First World War in East Africa, of its violence, conflicts and losses, and those living them who people Gurnah’s novel with deep humanity and in their interrelationships:
+This is a lament that echoes through the review as one encapsulating the resounding afterlives of colonialism and the First World War in East Africa, of its violence, conflicts and losses, and those living them – who all people Gurnah’s novel with deep humanity and in their interrelationships.
+As she says: